Alamelumangai17/Eye-ball/README.md

 # Eye-ball
 This is an HTML document that creates a simple "Eye Movement" effect using HTML, CSS, and JavaScript.
 Here's a description of its components:

-Steps to run the code:
+Steps to run the project:

 step 1.
 HTML Structure:
    - The document starts with the usual HTML5 structure, including the <!DOCTYPE html> declaration.